blaserethan/Ariel-Data-Challenge/README.md

 ## Tasks for Ethan
 - Find the optimal smoothing factor for the white light template
-    - for each sample loop fit the spectral time-series with different smoothing factors, compute MSE between estimator and Truth, save the best smoothing factor
+    - for each sample fit the spectral time-series with different smoothing factors, compute MSE between estimator and Truth, save the best smoothing factor
     - build a histogram of the best smoothing factors
     - (optional) is there a correlation between best smoothing factor and some other data metric (e.g. stdev, transit depth, transit duration?, etc)